 The television inspection leadman will position the van approximately 3 feet from the manhole being accessed.
 The camera can go in any direction, so the van will set up so as to have minimal effect on traffic.

 The smallest diameter the camera can go in is a 6-inch pipe.
-The tractor’s wheels are adjustable and must be set all the way in for the 6-inch inspections.
+The tractor’s wheels are changeable for various pipe diameters.

 In order to televise larger diameter pipes, the tires must be removed, and extensions, or larger tires, must be used.
 In this case, larger tires will be used to televise a 12-inch main.